sisatech/vorteil-documentation/doc/version/cli/2.0/README.md

 # CLI Changelogs

 Changelogs, feature pipelines, and other information related to the CLI's version.

 ## Relationships
 - [API: 0.1](../../api/0.1)

+## 2.0.7 (2018-11-19)
+- Added 'admin' subcommands, providing a vastly simplified approach to configuring access control lists and exposing the repository to external users.

 ## 2.0.5 (2018-11-05)
 - Virtual machines being run/provisioned via the CLI will no longer had an empty 'id' field.
 - Added the functionality to show a VCFG file of a package.
 Using the command vorteil packages vcfg PACKAGE [-FLAGS].

 ## 2.0.4 (2018-10-22)
 - Resolved an issue which caused port mapping information not to be displayed when running a virtual machine, even when alternative ports were chosen due to configured ports being in use.